 It is mostly gravel with a few boardwalks.
 It’s a rather level trail with a slight incline which won’t be noticeable until you start hiking back.
 We will be doing the "out and back" hike, instead of the entire loop.

-We should have time to revisit a favorite location before our departure.
+We should have time to revisit a favorite location before our departure - if you can wake up early enough!

 Fly back home from Halifax.
 This will be updated soon.
 If you are not on the same flight as ours, please make sure you do not depart earlier than the flight listed here.